Current Harraz lab members

 Lab Technician

-Austin is an undergraduate at UVM, pursuing his B.S. in Biochemistry.
+Austin finished his B.S. in Biochemistry at UVM.
 He is interested in neurodegenerative diseases and vascular signaling processes.
 Apart from academics, he enjoys exploring the outdoors and photographing his adventures.
 He is also teaching himself how to snowboard.

 Maya Rao